 Other times, we discuss preventative medications or vitamin supplements (magnesium and riboflavin are two promising options for many kids).
 And, of course, there are (non-opiate) prescription medications that can be used specifically to treat migraine headaches once they’ve started.

 In addition to medical therapy, there are many alternative and natural migraine treatments worth discussing.
+(Here is information about one non-medicine option).

 That’s beyond today’s topic, but I want the message to be clear: there is treatment.
 A pediatrician can often get the process started.
 In some cases, a neurologist can be even more helpful.